Little divides the three biggest supermarkets in the State

 In terms of market share, Dunnes Stores is the most popular supermarket in the State

-There is less than half a point between Aldi and Lidl in the discounter league, according to the latest figures from retail analysts Kantar
+There is less than half a point between Aldi and Lidl in the discounter league, according to the latest figures from retail analysts Kantar.
+Photograph: Aidan Crawley

 Less than one percentage point separates the share of consumer spending the three biggest supermarkets in the State command while less there is less than half a point between Aldi and Lidl in the discounter league, according to the latest figures from retail analysts Kantar.